talkable/talkable-docs/source/api_v2/intro.rst

 ------

-The following represents a common JSON error response resulting from a failed Curebit API call:
+The following represents a common JSON error response resulting from a failed Talkable API call:

 .. code-block:: javascript

    {"ok": false, "error_message": "Message describing the error"}

-Most error messages that Curebit API will return are not meant to be shown to the user.
+Most error messages that Talkable API will return are not meant to be shown to the user.
 We expect your service to gracefully handle errors and only show meaningful information to the user.

-Curebit returns standard HTTP response codes.
+Talkable returns standard HTTP response codes.

 .. container:: ptable